 About Us

-Emerson Hall honors the legacy of Ralph Waldo Emerson, the influential 19th-century Unitarian minister, philosopher, and public lecturer whose poetry is today taught in every literature class in the US.
-Originally built as a Universalist church by a congregation seeking a more central location from its rural origins in what is now known as North Stamford, the building houses a treasure trove of iconic features and installations, including several fine examples of stained glass, classic wood work finishings, and a sweeping exposed beam cathedral ceiling.
-Today it serves as the main Sanctuary for the Unitarian Universalist Congregation at the busy corner of Forest and Bedford Streets, where Stamford’s developing restaurant row terminates at Latham Park and the Avon Theater.
+Built in 1870, Emerson Hall honors the legacy of Ralph Waldo Emerson, the influential 19th-century Unitarian minister, philosopher, and public lecturer whose poetry is today taught in literature classes throughout the US.
+It was originally built as a Universalist church by a congregation seeking a more central location from its rural origins in what is now known as North Stamford.

 Incorporated as a non profit organization in September 2023, the promise of Emerson Hall Foundation is to preserve this iconic building to serve both the needs of the Unitarian Universalist Congregation and those of our city’s artistic, cultural, and community voices.